jump-dev/MathOptInterface.jl/docs/src/apireference.md

 ### Basis Status

-The `BasisStatus` attribute of a variable or constraint indicates its presence in a basis.
+The `BasisStatus` attribute of a variable or constraint describes its status with respect to a basis, if one is known.
 The value of the attribute is of type `BasisStatusCode`.

 ```@docs